If you’re looking to build a data and analytics solution for your brand, you have three options:

 We know, because we have built all this.
 We = Daasity.
 (We’re Option #3.)

 Daasity is a complete data platform, purpose-built for omnichannel consumer brands selling via eCommerce, Amazon, retail, and/or wholesale: this includes the largest brands who are looking for the flexibility, customizability, and extensibility of a truly custom build.

 We support dozens of integrations, are quickly adding new ones, and we keep them updated as soon as APIs depreciate.

 Interested?
 We’d love to show you more about how we work.
-You can talk to an eCommerce data and technical expert here.
+You can talk to a omnichannel data and technical expert here.